What to consider when buying used BMW

 Ownership costs: Repair, maintenance and insurance costs for BMW are much higher than for an average car.
 With more expensive parts, premium gasoline, synthetic oil, high-end tires and higher repair labor costs, expect to pay maybe a couple thousand dollars more per year for the a BMW than for a Honda or Toyota.

-Fuel Economy: Navigate to the next page for the fuel economy ratings of different BMW models.
+Fuel Economy: Scroll down for the fuel economy ratings of different BMW models.

 Service and Repairs: If you are planning to buy used BMW, It might be a good idea to do some research and find a local repair shop with a good reputation that specializes in BMW.
 These German machines have a lot of specifics and not every local garage may be able to handle the repairs.
 Servicing at a dealership tends to be very expensive, so a local trusted BMW-specialized shop is a big plus.
 You might even consider using their services to pre-inspect the used car that you want to buy.